You have probably heard about the Robinhood app on YouTube and want to know if it’s available in Singapore, right?

 Robinhood Singapore Alternatives

-To help us answer this question, we focused on commission-free brokers, which are available in most countries in Singapore.
+To help us answer this question, we focused on low-cost online brokers available in Singapore.
 Given that, here are our suggestions:

 Disclaimer: 67% of retail CFD accounts lose money.